Kamal vs Deno Deploy for Solo Developers

 Deno Deploy takes the opposite approach: no servers, no Docker, no SSH, no configuration files.
 Write your TypeScript code, push to GitHub, and it runs on V8 isolates across 35+ global edge locations.
 The platform handles everything: building, distributing, scaling, SSL, and routing.

 The Deno runtime runs JavaScript and TypeScript natively.
 Built-in Deno KV provides a globally distributed key-value database.
-The free tier gives you 100,000 requests per day and 100 GiB of bandwidth per month.
+The current free tier gives you 1 million requests per month, 20 GB of egress bandwidth, 15 hours of CPU time, and 1 GiB of KV storage at no cost.
 Cold starts are measured in milliseconds because V8 isolates are lightweight compared to containers.

 For TypeScript-first applications, the developer experience is clean.
 No Dockerfile, no build pipeline, no infrastructure configuration.
 Push code, it runs everywhere.